C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 ![PCB board](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/PCB/pcb02.png)

+The antenna is just a a wire connected to the 'ANT' pin.
+It should be cut to 17.27cm (1/2 wavelength), or 8.64cm (1/4 wavelength).

 Note: Radio modules from alarms have a backup battery.
 Whereas the modules from the Strobe (plug-in) units don't.
 If your radio has a battery, I recommend removing it.
 This ensures the Arduino will initialise the radio from a cold-start if the power is ever cycled.
 Removing the battery is also required if you want to use the 3D-printed enclosure I provide.